PhysicalBit7/notes/docs/software-security/chapter5cont.md

 Some common memory management errors include initialization errors, failing to check return values, dereferencing null or invalid pointers, referencing freed memory, freeing the same memory multiple times, memory leaks, and zero-length allocations

 1. __Initialization Errors__
 The `malloc()` function is commonly used to allocate blocks of memory.
-Tha value is not zeroed when at allocation, it is when using `calloc()` to allocate however
+The value is not zeroed when at allocation, it is when using `calloc()` to allocate however

 2. __Failing to Check Return Values__
 You need to always check the return value of `malloc()` as you could have exhausted all memory and cannot allocate any more.
 Available memory is usually bounded by the sum of the amount of physical memory and the swap space allocated to the operating system